Frostpunk 2: Plot

+After New London survives its first "Whiteout" using its new fuel reserves, New London discovers the destroyed city of Winterhome, a famed and advanced settlement which fell just before the Great Storm.
+The Steward can choose to upgrade New London's generator to an unheard level with Steam Cores buried in Winterhome, but recovering the Cores would cause toxic gases to rise from fissures and make Winterhome permanently uninhabitable.
+Alternatively, the Steward can choose to intentionally cause an avalanche, sealing off the toxic gases but also the Steam Cores forever.
+Then, Winterhome can be resettled, creating a springboard for other colonies and fully embracing the frostland.
+In either case, one faction will have their dream of progress or adaptation realized, and the other faction will feel shunned.

-After New London survives its first "Whiteout" using its new fuel reserves, the Steward must find more steam cores in the destroyed city of Winterhome, which fell just before the Great Storm, to refit the Generator properly; alternatively, the decision can be made to resettle Winterhome.
-Tensions between the factions in the city will rise regardless, ultimately resulting in the murder of a council member and igniting a civil war between two factions.
-The Steward must choose between negotiating a peace treaty, expelling one of the factions involved in the war, or gathering enough support from the council to become the new Captain with full authority over the city and create massive camps to segregate the warring factions.
-Regardless of the action chosen, the game ends once the player succeeds and resolves the conflict or fails, and the city collapses into anarchy.
+Tensions between the factions in the city will rise, ultimately resulting in the murder of a council member and igniting a civil war between the two factions.
+The Steward must choose between negotiating a peace treaty, banishing one of the factions involved in the war, or gathering enough support from the council to become the new Captain with full authority over the city and create massive camps to segregate the warring factions.
+Regardless of the action chosen, the game ends once the player either resolves the conflict and stabilizes the city, or fails and the city collapses into anarchy.
 An Epilogue cutscene summarizes the effect your choices had in the city, as well as the life of Lily May, a child born when the Generator was re-ignited, who is a teenager by the time of the civil war.